reillytilbury/coppafish/docs/glossary.md

 * Spot - A fluorescing gene.
 A spot is spherical in shape and these are what need to be identified by coppafish.

+* PSF - Stands for Point Spread Function and is used during image filtering.
+It is used in the Wiener deconvolution which is applied to try and deblur images which is caused by noise at frequencies with a low signal-to-noise ratio.
+See
+<a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">here</a> for more details.

 [^1]:
     There are some cases of a notebook being "rewritten", but these are done only by the developers.
 This includes the combining of single tile notebooks into a multi-tile notebook.